seffixo/CSV-Formatter-Tool/README.md

 **4. Output**

-writes the processed Dataframe back to the specified output directory as a CSV file.
+Writes the processed Dataframe back to the specified output directory as a CSV file.

 ## Example Output